karyma101/handbook/JAVASCRIPT/Libraries/React/README.md

 - components are a small, reusable chunk of code that is responsible for one job.
 - components class variable names must begin with capital letters
+- An uncontrolled component is a component that maintains its own internal state.
+A controlled component is a component that does not maintain any internal state

+### Component Life Cycle Methods

+- mounting
+  - componentWillMount
+  - render
+  - componentDidMount
+    - where you usually call external apis
+- updating
+  - componentWillReceiveProps
+    - automatically gets passed one argument, an object called nextProps.
+Can be used to check props received and set state before render.
+  - shouldComponentUpdate
+    - return true or false, if shouldComponentUpdate returns true, then nothing noticeable happens.
+But if shouldComponentUpdate returns false, then the component will not update.
+None of the remaining lifecycle methods for that updating period will be called, including render.
+    - The best way to use shouldComponentUpdate is to have it return false only under certain conditions.
+If those conditions are met, then your component will not update.
+    - automatically receives two arguments, nextProps and nextState.
+It’s typical to compare nextProps and nextState to the current this.props and this.state, and use the results to decide what to do.
+  - componentWillUpdate
+    - You cannot call this.setState from the body of componentWillUpdate
+    - The main purpose of componentWillUpdate is to interact with things outside of the React architecture.
+If you need to do non-React setup before a component renders, such as checking the window size or interacting with an API, then componentWillUpdate is a good place to do that.
+  - render
+  - componentDidUpdate
+    - componentDidUpdate gets called after any rendered HTML has finished loading.
+    - automatically gets passed two arguments: prevProps and prevState. prevProps and prevState are references to the component’s props and state before the current updating period began.
+You can compare them to the current props and state.
+    - usually used for interacting with things outside of the React environment, like the browser or APIs.
+It’s similar to componentWillUpdate in that way, except that it gets called after render instead of before.
+- unmounting
+  - componentWillUnmount
+    - occurs when the component is removed from the DOM.
+    - This could happen if the DOM is rerendered without the component, or if the user navigates to a different website or closes their web browser.
+    - automatically gets passed two arguments: prevProps and prevState.

 ### Props